alecesana/Processing-Java-projects/README.md

-# Processing/Java projects
+# Processing projects

-Some code I wrote for personal projects, research and interactive installations work
+Some code wrote for personal projects, research and interactive installations work